Your child's spleen was removed after your child was given general anesthesia (asleep and pain-free).

 - Always tell your child's doctor if your child has a fever, sore throat, headache, belly pain, or diarrhea, or an injury that breaks the skin.
 Most of the time, problems like these will not be serious.
 But, sometimes they can lead to major infections.

 For the first week after surgery, check your child's temperature every day.

-Ask your child's doctor if your child should have these vaccinations:
+Ask your child's doctor if your child should have (or already had) these vaccines:

 These things will help prevent infections in your child:

 After surgery, most babies and infants (younger than 12 to 15 months) can take as much formula or breast milk as they want.
 Ask your child's doctor first if this is right for your baby.
-Your child's doctor or nurse may tell you how to add extra calories to formula.
+Your child's provider may tell you how to add extra calories to formula.

 Give toddlers and older children regular, healthy foods.
-The doctor or nurse will tell you about any changes you should make.
+The provider will tell you about any changes you should make.

 Splenectomy - child - discharge; Spleen removal - child - discharge

 Brandow AM, Camitta BC.
 Hyposplenism, splenic trauma, and splenectomy.
 In: Kliegman RM, Stanton BF, St. Geme JF, Schor NF, eds.Nelson Textbook of Pediatrics